Case Study

 proof that automatic translation is viable

-• 76% of translations using Veratai’s AI agent met the standard for clinical usage, up from 44% using an off-the-shelf service
+• In human evaluations, 76% of translations using Veratai’s AI agent met the standard for clinical usage, up from 44% using an off-the-shelf service – a 73% increase.

 Bespoke Agent Design